NS011618/ASHISHFINALPROJECT/README.md

 - Fully Responsive platform
 - reset password feature for both admin and voter
 - Uses CSRF tokens to prevent attacks
-- Admin will be able to signup
+- Admin will be able to signup,Login
 - Admin can create the elections
 - Admin can create a ballot of questions in an election
 - Admin can add options and delete options for a question in the election